CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-6.md

 ## Summary

 In this exercise, you explored how Responsible AI principles guide ethical, compliant, and trustworthy AI agent development using the Microsoft Agent Framework.
-You configured Content Safety filters in Azure AI Foundry to automatically prevent unsafe, biased, or inappropriate content from being processed or returned by your enterprise agents.
+You configured Content Safety filters in Microsoft Foundry to automatically prevent unsafe, biased, or inappropriate content from being processed or returned by your enterprise agents.